-Between 4% and 6% of people with Turner syndrome have gluten intolerance, also called celiac disease.5
+Some people with Turner syndrome have gluten intolerance, also called celiac disease.5

 Turner syndrome is not considered a disability, although it can cause certain learning challenges, including problems learning mathematics and with memory.7 Most girls and women with Turner syndrome lead a normal, healthy, productive life with proper medical care.

 If your daughter has been diagnosed with Turner syndrome, you may be wondering what to expect as she grows up.
 A few of these questions, with answers, are listed here.

 - Will she mature normally?

 - Most girls with Turner syndrome do not mature typically.
 They may not develop breasts or start getting a period.
 Estrogen treatment can replace hormones that the body doesn't naturally produce, spurring development and preventing osteoporosis.